University Teaching Certificate (UTC)

 - network and build community with peers within and across disciplines.

 There are three components to the program.
-Each component requires active participation by the student and documentation of reflection on their learning and practice.
+Each component requires active participation, reflection, and documentation.

-- General Principles of Pedagogy (24-36 hours of study)
+- General Principles of Pedagogy (minimum 24-36 hours of study)

 - Practice and Analysis of Teaching (structured opportunities for instructional practice)

-- Teaching Documentation (products of learning, including a teaching philosophy statement or teaching dossier)
+- Teaching Documentation (products of learning, teaching dossier, philosophy statement, reports)†

-Candidates will be expected to develop and demonstrate capacity across 10 core program competencies through the learning activities they participate in and the learning products they produce.
+Candidates will be expected to develop and demonstrate capacity across 10 core program competencies†(e.g., student learning, intercultural communication) through the learning activities they participate in and the learning products they produce.
+Please refer to the program documents for more information.

 |2013||UTC Certificate Options||Document|